pauldotyu/awesome-aks/2025-02-05-microsoft-entra-structured-auth/README.md

 This demo walks you through the steps to configure Microsoft Entra ID as an OIDC provider for Kubernetes using a structured authentication configuration file.
 The demo uses Terraform to create an application registration in Microsoft Entra ID, KIND to create a Kubernetes cluster, and kubectl to configure the OIDC user.

+Presented at the SCaLE 22X conference on March 7, 2025 in a session titled "[JWT it like it's hot!!](https://www.socallinuxexpo.org/scale/22x/presentations/jwt-it-its-hot)"

 ## Prerequisites

 - [Microsoft Entra](https://learn.microsoft.com/entra/fundamentals/what-is-entra) account with permissions to create an application registration, group, and assign users to the group.